CK Travels

 One of the prettiest villages in south London and a joy to explore on foot (the original settlement dates back to 1838), Wimbledon is split into a verdant village area plus Wimbledon Town – the latter is where most of the chain high street shops are.

-For our money, Wimbledon Village is THE place you should spend most time if you enjoy browsing independent shops, or fine wine and dining.
-There are a dozen or so cafes, delis and restaurants to enjoy, plus craft, jewellery and book shops.
+For our money, Wimbledon Village is THE place you should spend most time if you enjoy browsing independent Wimbledon shops, or fine wine and dining.
+There are a dozen or so cafes, delis and restaurants to enjoy, plus craft, jewellery and book shops in Wimbledon Village.

 Wimbledon Village

-Popular Wimbledon Village spots include Megans (for all day brunches), plus Mediterranean favourite Maison St Cassien (easy to spot – just look for the bright yellow tables and chairs outside at the top of the village).
+Popular village spots include Megans (for all day brunches), plus Mediterranean favourite Maison St Cassien (easy to spot – just look for the bright yellow tables and chairs outside at the top of the village).

 The Ivy now also has a sumptuous outpost, plus Hemingways in another popular hangout in the village, chock full of the finest champagne and cocktails and canapes galore.